Around 1,200 of the highest scorers in the JMC are invited to participate in the Junior Mathematical Olympiad.

-The top 25% of scorers receive a Certificate of Distinction; candidates who score below this and who qualified automatically for the JMO via the JMC receive a Certificate of Participation.
+The top 25% of scorers receive a Certificate of Distinction; candidates who score below this and who qualified automatically for the JMO via the JMC receive a Certificate of Qualification.

 Medals are allocated on the following basis.
 In each category, a competent performance in section A is required.
 In addition, candidates awarded a gold medal submitted full, mathematically accurate solutions to at least four questions in section B, a silver medal required good solutions to four section B questions and a bronze needed three substantially correct solutions.
 As the criteria are performance-related the number of medals awarded each year is variable but is usually of the order of 30 gold, 60 silver and 120 bronze.

 A book prize is awarded to the top 50 students in each paper.
 The title varies from year to year.